wobyjs/use/docs/hooks/useSessionStorage.md

 - Works with both primitive values and complex objects
 - Supports server-side rendering (returns initialValue on the server)
 - Values are automatically JSON serialized/deserialized
+- When `removeOnNull` is true, setting the value to null removes the item from sessionStorage
+- When `readonly` is true, returns a readonly observable that only reads from sessionStorage